-Exercise 6.
+Exercise 5 (sample solution on page 23).
 Extend the hash table interface with a new function to delete the entry with a given key if present in the table.
 To be extra ambitious, shrink the size of the hash table once the load factor drops below some minimum, similarly to the way we could grow and shrink unbounded arrays.

-Exercise 7.
+Exercise 6 (sample solution on page 24).
 The hash dictionaries in this lecture relied on entries embedding their keys (which we retrieved with the function entry_key).
 A different design is for the hash table to implement a mapping from keys to values, where values do not embed the key.
 The interface of such hash dictionaries is